northeastern-rc/rc-public-documentation/docs/source/faq.md

 ::::

 ::::{dropdown} How do I log on to the cluster?
 Use an SSH client and connect to `login.discovery.neu.edu`.
 Instructions for using ssh and other login tools, as well as recommended clients for different operating systems, as described in {ref}`shell-environment-on-cluster`.
-You can also access the cluster through our Web-based interface {term}`Open OnDemand (OOD)`. {ref}`Learn more about acessing OOD <access-ood>`.
+You can also access the cluster through our Web-based interface Open OnDemand (OOD).
 :::{seealso}
-{ref}`connect-to-cluster`.
+{ref}`connect-to-cluster` and {ref}`intro-to-ood-index`
 :::
 ::::